 How Does a Termite Inspection Cost Differ Across Texas?

-In Texas, the cost of a termite inspection varies depending on where you live.
+In Texas, termite inspection costs vary depending on where you live.
 This is important for homeowners and property managers to know.
 Knowing the differences in termite inspection prices can help you plan your budget better.

 What Factors Influence the Cost in Major Cities Like Houston and Austin?